Staff Profile:Professor Roger Matthews

 Current research projects:

-- Central Zagros Archaeological Project.
+Central Zagros Archaeological Project.
 A collaborative UK-Iran project investigating the Early Neolithic of western Iran through excavation of two mound sites, Sheikh-e Abad and Jani, in the Zagros mountains.
-This project is funded by the UK Arts and Humanities Research Council for four years from January 2011.
+This project was funded by the UK Arts and Humanities Research Council for four years from January 2011.
+It is also being supported by grants from the National Geographic Society, the British School of Archaeology in Iraq, the British Institute of Persian Studies, the Society of Antiquaries of London, and the Wainwright Fund for Near Eastern Archaeology.
+From October 2018, a new phase of this research is supported by a European Research Council Advance Grant entitled MENTICA Middle East Neolithic Transition: Integrated Community Approaches

-- ARCHIRAN - Ancient Iran: A Social Archaeology.
-Writing of a thematic diachronic study of the past of Iran, co-authored with Dr Hassan Fazeli Nashli from the University of Tehran.
+ARCHIRAN - Ancient Iran: A Social Archaeology.
+Writing of a thematic diachronic study of the past of Iran, co-authored with Professor Hassan Fazeli Nashli from the University of Tehran.

 - Publications: